Sri Lankan Tamil diaspora: France

 The vast majority of Parisian Tamils fled Sri Lanka as refugees in the 1980s, escaping the violent civil conflict.
 The French Prefecture was initially quite reluctant about granting asylum to Tamils.
 In 1987, the Office for the Protection of Refugees (OFPRA) gained in power and opened up a period of nearly systematic asylum.
 This liberal period eventually tapered off in the 90s as a result of new European measures designed against an influx in immigration.
-Today, there are about 100,000 Sri Lankan Tamils living in France, of which the greatest number live in Paris.
+As of 2013, there are over 100,000 Sri Lankan Tamils living in France, of which the greatest number live in Paris.
 Little Jaffna is also famous for the annual chariot procession held during Ganesha Chathurthi.
 Both the area and event have become popular tourist attractions.